 Ways to lower LTV and increase home equity

 A low LTV can keep you in a competitive position, regardless of your plans for a home equity loan or HELOC.
 The more equity in your home, the lower your LTV.
 Here are some ways to lower your LTV if you’re already a homeowner.

-Yes, some mortgages have prepayment penalties.
+- Pay more toward the principal: Yes, some mortgages have prepayment penalties.
 But that’s a bridge you can cross when you come to it.
 If your goal is to decrease your LTV, earmarking financial gifts, windfalls, and bonuses toward your mortgage will give you more equity in your home and may allow you to lock into the most competitive home equity loan rates.